-al-Tinbuktī’s reflections on the role of the fuqahāʾ in society should be understood in terms of what has been considered as the process of expansion of the dominion of the bīḍān, the Ṣanhāja and Tuareg groups, into the southern areas of the Western Sahel, of which the previously quoted passage of al-Saʿdī’s Taʾrīkh al-sūdān might be seen as indicative, a process that is directly related to the regression of Songhay rule over the territory, as well as the southward migration of agricultural peoples due to the desertification of the northern savanna area, as shown by Webb.
-We could understand these social and political dynamics as an attempt to replace the political leadership of the Songhay elites by the bīḍān, not of course by building structures of state, but by reinforcing the social control that they already exercised through their scholarly branches, by the means of defining and enforcing their version of the Islamic social order.
-Although this may seem unrelated to al-Tinbuktī’s possible reasons to write a biographical dictionary of Mālikī jurists, it does certainly have a relationship to the author’s reflections on the key role of the ʿulamāʾ in society, captured in the work Jalb al-niʿma, as has been previously mentioned, and in this sense his depiction of the Aqīts in his ṭabaqāt works as epitomes of righteousness, piety and, in some cases, just and effective political leadership, may be seen as a complement to what he had expressed in his political treatise: mundane rulers often fail their mission in society, whereas the righteous ʿulamāʾ, and especially the Aqīts, their supreme exponent, would certainly accomplish it in a much better way.
-This brings up the question of the role of the Timbuktu jamāʿa in the leadership of the town, which, although it cannot be sufficiently analyzed through the tarājim of West African scholars in Aḥmad Bābā al-Tinbuktī’s ṭabaqāt, mainly due to their briefness, can be contrasted with what can be observed in other contemporary sources.
+al-Tinbuktī’s reflections on the role of the fuqahāʾ in society should be understood in relation to the expanding dominions of the bīḍān, the Ṣanhāja and Tuareg groups, into the southern areas of the western Sahel, of which the previously quoted passage of Taʾrīkh al-sūdān may be an indicator.
+This was directly related to the decline of Songhay authority over the territory, as well as the southward migration of agricultural peoples due to the desertification of the northern Savanna area, as shown by Webb.
+These changing social and political dynamics may have arisen due to the bīḍān seeking to subvert Songhay political leadership, not by creating state structures but enhancing the social control they already exercised through their scholars, in turn by defining and enforcing their version of the Islamic social order.

+This may seem unrelated to determining why al-Tinbuktī may have chosen to write a biographical dictionary of Mālikī jurists, but it does certainly have a bearing on the author’s reflections on the key role of the ulamāʾ in society, as captured in the work Jalb al-niʿma.
+In this sense, his depiction of the Aqīts in his ṭabaqāt as epitomes of righteousness, piety and, in some cases, just and effective political leadership may complement what he had already expressed in his political treatise, that is, that worldly rulers often fail their duties of governing society, but the righteous ulamāʾ, especially the Aqīts, would certainly accomplish those duties much better.
+This raises the question of what role the Timbuktu jamāʿa had in the leadership of the town.
+The tarājim of West African scholars in the ṭabaqāt cannot fully answer this question, mainly due to their briefness, but it is fruitful to compare them with other contemporary sources.

-As can be read in the above-mentioned citations from qadi al-ʿĀqib’s biography, one al-Tinbuktī’s longer and more detailed accounts, it would seem that this judge monopolized the leadership of the city and exercised political power in the variable space that Songhay sovereigns left for it, even as hypothetical equals, without further mention of any scholar or notable being of a similar status.
-This contrasts with the account of al-Saʿdī for the same historical period in his Tārīkh al-sūdān, which does often mention the jamāʿa and its effective leadership in appointing religious offices, its debates in choosing the right persons for them, and even paying for its salaries.
-This should be thoroughly analyzed for what it may mean in terms of the relationship of Timbuktu’s notables and Songhay authorities, and their effective control over the city, but it should be noted that, although completely absent from Aḥmad Bābā al-Tinbuktī’s ṭabaqāt, it seems that the Timbuktu jamāʿa functioned in a similar way as it did in other Saharan enclaves in later historical periods.
+As we see in the above citations from qāḍī al-ʿĀqib’s biography, one of al-Tinbuktī’s longer and more detailed accounts, this judge seemed to monopolize city leadership and exercised political power in the unstable space that the Songhay elite had left behind.
+Even though they were equals in theory, there is no mention of any scholar or notable having a similarly high status.
+This contrasts with al-Tinbuktī’s description of al-Saʿdī. from the same period, in his Tārīkh al-sūdān, in which there are frequent allusions to the jamāʿa and its effective leadership in appointing people to religious office, its debates over the right people to chose, and its commitment even to pay their salaries.
+However, it is noteworthy that, although completely absent from the ṭabaqāt, the Timbuktu jamāʿa seems to have functioned like other Saharan enclaves in later historical periods.